erichfeinstein/erichfeinstein/README.md

 # Hi, I’m Eric

-- 👀 I’m interested in front end web development
+- 👀 Web development at Grubhub
-- 💞️ I’m looking to collaborate on fun projects! - big team games, music apps, etc
+- 💞️ I’m looking to collaborate on fun projects! - budding interest in indie game development

 <!---
 erichfeinstein/erichfeinstein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.